 I also offer walking and talking therapy which takes advantage of parks, the promenade and countryside of Brighton and Hove.
 Sometimes being outside can be less intimidating than being in a room especially if tricky or personal issues are being discussed.
 After along day at work, especially if sitting down all day being outside might be another way of accessing counselling.

 Choosing a counsellor can be daunting and there are a lot of counsellors offering different styles of counselling.
-I offer a free 30 minute consultation to see if we can work together, I may be the counsellor you choose to work with or I may not.
+I offer a reduced fee consultation for us to meet, discuss what support you are looking for and see if we can work together.
+I may be the counsellor you choose to work with or I may not.
 I will also work with your to refer to other counsellors who I can recommend.

 Counselling can be short term (1-10) sessions where you may enter with a specific area you may wish to look at or longer term to make changes to your life.
 When we work together we form a relationship and will contract to meet weekly for 50 minutes at a set time and hold regular reviews of our work together.